Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 After Kennard gave his team the lead at the line, the Washington Wizards’ 116-115 loss to the Los Angeles Clippers drew nothing but boos from the crowd.
 Washington somehow had managed to lose after leading by 35 points in the second quarter.
-According to Elias Stats Bureau, the NBA’s statistician, that tied for the second-largest comeback in the NBA’s play-by-play era, which dates from 1996-97.
+According to Elias Sports Bureau, the NBA’s statistician, that tied for the second-largest comeback in the NBA’s play-by-play era, which dates from 1996-97.
 The Utah Jazz erased a 36-point deficit to beat the Denver Nuggets in 1996.

 “Something’s got to change, I don’t know,” Kyle Kuzma said, with his eyebrows raised and a shake of his head.
 “It’s pretty comical at this point.”

-“We stopped playing,” Wizards Coach Wes Unseld Jr. said.
+“We stopped playing,” Unseld said.
 “We had a good rhythm, we were playing well, and I think we thought we had the win in the bag.
 We just stopped playing how we played to get to that point.”

 The comeback dashed what would have been a much-needed win ahead of perhaps the Wizards’ most challenging stretch of the season.